How to Structure a Speech

 Check to ensure they support the purpose of the speech.

+They should contain the information required by the audience but no more.
 Once the audience is ‘hooked’, don’t unhook them by providing surplus information that may serve to confuse or bore.

 It’s helpful to highlight when moving from one section to the next.
 In effect, the waypoints on the journey through the speech.